-Worth mentioning here is that the new MG series notes have features like denominational number is written in Devnagri, micro letters ‘RBI’, ‘भारत’, ‘INDIA’ and denominational number, see-through register with the denominational number, angular bleed lines for visually impaired people to identify the notes, raised printing of Mahatma Gandhi portrait and raised identification mark H, windowed security thread which changes colour from green to blue when the note is tilted and portrait and electrotype watermark
+denominational number in MG series notes is written in Devnagri.
+Other features are micro letters ‘RBI’, ‘भारत’, ‘INDIA’, to identify the notes for visually impaired people angular bleed lines are used, raised printing of Mahatma Gandhi portrait and identification mark H, security thread which changes colour from green to blue when the note is tilted and a portrait and electrotype watermark.